The 25 Best Core Exercises For Runners

 Let me how you exactly how to ramp up your 5K speed.

 First things first, we need a baseline.
-I remember the first time I did a timed 5K to set my benchmark—it was eye-opening!
+My first timed 5K to set a benchmark was a real eye-opener!
 I recommend you do the same.

 How to Get Faster